flycheck/flycheck/test/README.md

 - `(language LANGUAGE)` matches all tests for the given programming `LANGUAGE`.
 - `(checker CHECKER)` matches all tests for the given syntax `CHECKER`.
+- `(new-checker-for LANGUAGE)` matches all tests that need to be run if a new checker for `LANGUAGE` was added.

 You can also use a different Emacs to run the tests with: